xcape-io/RelayProp/README.md

 # Relay Prop
-*__No-code__ prop and control panel to command relays with Arduino Mega 2560 or Raspberry Pi board.*
+*__No-code__ prop and control panel to command relays with Arduino Mega 2560 or STM32 Nucleo 144 or Raspberry Pi board.*

-For either the Arduino Mega or the Raspberry Pi, you just have to install the code provided in [MegaRelayProp](./MegaRelayProp) or [PiPyRelayProp](./PiPyRelayProp).
+For either the Arduino Mega or the Raspberry Pi, you just have to install the code provided in [MegaRelayProp](./MegaRelayProp) or [NucleoRelayProp](./NucleoRelayProp) or [PiPyRelayProp](./PiPyRelayProp).

 Use [PyRelayControl](./PyRelayControl) GUI app on Windows or Linux desktop (Mac OSX should work too) to configure the Arduino Mega or the Raspberry Pi board and your wiring.